Corporate restructuring and insolvency services in London, Kent and Sussex

 • creditors had confidence that the company was paying as much as it reasonably could towards its outstanding debts.

-Creditors voted in favour of approving the Arrangement and the business has been able to absorb the impact of the second lockdown to continue business and avoid the need to make any staff redundancies.
+Creditors voted in favour of approving the arrangement and the business has been able to absorb the impact of the second lockdown to continue business and avoid the need to make any staff redundancies.

 We can help individuals in financial difficulties with an IVA where an agreement is reached with your creditors to write off an agreed proportion of their debts and to receive agreed payments over a period of time.
 This can be a flexible solution which also allows you to avoid bankruptcy.